 The Kerguelen Islands, also known as the Desolation Islands, are to be found in the southern Indian Ocean and form part of the otherwise submerged Kerguelen Plateau.
-One of the most isolated places on Earth, they are a bleak and windswept haven for a few scientists and a hoard of penguins.
+One of the most isolated places on Earth, they are a bleak and windswept haven for a few scientists and a horde of penguins.

 The Desolation Islands are the remnant of a long-lost continent that was once about a third the size of Australia.
 From roughly 100 million years ago until 20 million years ago, most of the now largely submerged Kerguelen Plateau was above sea level.